vedantwpatil/FocusFrame/README.md

 ## Hardware

-The software was written on macOS utilizing the m3 max chip so the frame rate and video encoding speeds may vary
+The software was written on macOS utilizing the m3 max chip so the frame rate and video encoding speeds may vary but screen recording is very performative

 ## Dependencies

-This software requires golang as well as ffprobe and ffmpeg which it uses for the primary screen capture and the video editing pipeline
+This software requires utilizes rust and go as its main languages for it's backend as well as ffprobe and ffmpeg which it uses for the primary screen capture and the video editing pipeline and utilizes the tauri framework combined with svelete for it's frontend
+`Go version 1.17+`